 How GEO actually works

 When generating an answer, the LLM weights authoritative sources heavily — major publishers, analyst reports, well-cited research, established trade publications.
 Brands that appear frequently and consistently across these sources get named in the synthesized answer.
 Brands that appear rarely or only on owned channels get omitted.
+This is the core mechanic of GEO (Generative Engine Optimization).

 What drives AI citation rate

 Authoritative earned media.
 Coverage in tier-1 publications (TechCrunch, WSJ, Bloomberg, The Information) and trade press is the strongest single GEO signal.
+In the Q3 2026 AI Visibility Index, the top-cited agency's ChatGPT score correlated almost linearly with its tier-1 placement volume.

 Analyst recognition.
 Gartner, Forrester, and IDC reports get heavily cited by LLMs.
 Inclusion in analyst research lifts AI citation rate substantially.